 The introduction of commercial yeasts in the nineteenth century was to the detriment of sourdough bread, with speed and consistency of production winning.
 By 1910, Governmental bills preventing night work and restricting hours worked made more labor-intensive production less sustainable, and in response, the bakers moved again towards faster raising bread, such as the baguette.
 It’s only since the nineteen-eighties that there has been demand again for sourdoughs in the UK, to the extent that in 1993, regulations were issued defining what could be sold as sourdough bread.
 In Germany, again, the use of sourdough was universal until brewers’ yeasts became common in the fourteen and fifteen hundreds.
 The overlap between brewing and baking was reflected in monasteries producing both bread and beer, using the heat of the oven to dry malted grain and the yeast to raise the bread.
 However, the big difference was that in Germany, sourdoughs continued to be used for rye bread, even as bakers’ yeasts became more popular for all other types (credit: The Sourdough Company, UK)

-I have loved every step of learning how to make bread.
+I have loved every step of perfecting the art of making sourdough bread.
 Perfecting sandwich bread is a piece of cake compared to making sourdough or country rye.
 I plan on talking a bit more about this in the Green Kitchen Section of my blog.
 Where we make healthy, wholesome, satisfying food.
 I had to take my knowledge and make it mine.
 All those recipes I researched and experimented with stuck.
 I adapted and made my own recipe.
 Again, King Arthur made the most impression on my education.
 I give them most of the credit for putting my practice into action and making good sourdough.

 Starter or Sour